-Distance Education Attendance
+Distance Education Participation

 Coastal Pines Technical College (CPTC) is committed to providing students the opportunity to access quality instruction anytime, anywhere.
-Establishing a consistent and acceptable pattern of attendance is considered an integral part of the total educational process.
-Employers who hire Technical College System of Georgia graduates consistently stress the importance of good work ethics such as attendance and punctuality.
+Establishing a consistent and acceptable pattern of logging in and submitting work is considered an integral part of the total educational process.
+Employers who hire Technical College System of Georgia graduates consistently stress the importance of having a good punctuality record.
 Students are receiving an education for direct entry into the workforce.
 CPTC has the responsibility of attempting to instill in each student the importance of a good attendance and punctuality record.
-Because of this importance, an evaluation of attendance is done in each course.
+Because of this importance, an evaluation of participation is done in each course.

-Students in distance education classes must contact the course instructor via CPTC email within the first three (3) calendar days of the academic term.
-Students who fail to contact their instructor within three days will be considered a "No Show".
-Students enrolled in distance education classes should actively participate in class assignments.
-Students who fail to participate in a distance education course any seven (7) consecutive calendar days of the academic term, would violate the College's Attendance Procedure and will be withdrawn for the course.
-Participation includes the submission of academic assignments as prescribed by the course syllabus and/or instructor.
+Students in distance education classes must contact the course instructor via CPTC email within the first five (5) calendar days of the academic term.
+Students who fail to contact their instructor within five days will be considered a "No Show".
+Students enrolled in distance education classes should actively participate in class assignments as prescribed by the course syllabus and/or instructor.
+Students in Distance Education courses should follow the procedures for participation and withdrawal as outlined for all courses in the handbook.